-And you basically start off with flax seed and pumpkin seeds.
-One tablespoon ground each.
-Don’t cook them, because you want the lignins to be fully phytoavailable, and putting that in your smoothies, putting that on top of salads, or sprinkling on top of a soup, whatever, just even a glass of water.
-I just had it in a glass of water when I’m traveling.
+And you basically start off with flax seed and pumpkin seeds, one tablespoon ground each.
+Don’t cook them, because you want the lignins to be fully phytoavailable, and you’ll be putting that in your smoothies, putting that on top of salads, or sprinkling on top of a soup, whatever, even just a glass of water.
+I just have it in a glass of water when I’m traveling.

-And so that’s that, and that’s really going to help you build up your estrogens including the good estrogens.
-And then, after day 15 to day 28, you want to do seeds to promote progesterone production.
+And so that’s that, and that’s really going to help you build up your estrogens, including the good estrogens.
+And then, day 15 to day 28, you want to do seeds to promote progesterone production.
 And that will be a tablespoon ground each of sesame seeds and sunflower seeds.

 In my cookbook, there’s a lot of other tools you can bring in to manage your estrogen.
-That’s not the only one, this is just one of the many tools that I teach.
+That’s not the only one; this is just one of the many tools that I teach.
 But you know, that’s like with a lot of foods, right?
-You know this, Robyn, when we met, I had a problem with oxalates, so all these super healthy foods like cacao, and nuts and seeds and grains and I couldn’t eat them because I had a problem with these foods.
-There was something going on with my gut and I was sensitive.
+You know this, Robyn; when we met, I had a problem with oxalates, so all these super healthy foods like cacao, and nuts and seeds and grains, I couldn’t eat them because I had a problem with these foods.
+There was something going on with my gut, and I was sensitive.

 So the point is that even a healthy food can be having a different reaction for you.
 So just really tune into your body, and see.
 But from what I have experienced, 95% of women really benefit from seed rotation.

 I was just saying that I don’t want to drink any coffee after a meal.
 I won’t even feel the buzz from it, and I don’t really like coffee, I just like the buzz occasionally.
-And that just being an example of how this may or may not apply to you, but these are some principles to learn about and still super-valuable, but maybe for someone who has an estrogen dominant breast cancer, or depending on the meds that you’re taking, there’s a possibility that flax isn’t appropriate for everybody.
+And that just an example of how this may or may not apply to you.
+These are some principles to learn about and are still super-valuable, but maybe for someone who has an estrogen dominant breast cancer, or depending on the meds that you’re taking, there’s a possibility that flax isn’t appropriate for everybody.

-On our cooking show that you and I did earlier today, you said you stay away from spinach, you said because it’s overdone and boring, but my guess is probably also from your days of avoiding oxalates, right?
+On our cooking show that you and I did earlier today, you said you stay away from spinach.
+You said because it’s overdone and boring, but my guess is probably also from your days of avoiding oxalates, right?

-Magdalena: Absolutely, and speaking of what you mean, anything that I feel like we were not born with, and we grow into developing some kind of sensitivity.
-It’s not the food that needs to be blamed, it’s really the … the question I think to ask is, what is it that my body is missing or not doing right?
-What support do I need to help break down these foods like, for example, oxalates, and evacuate them, rather than let them store in my body and causing this horrendous thing that I was experiencing, in my case.
+Magdalena: Absolutely, and speaking of what [you were saying], anything that, I feel, we were not born with, we can grow into developing some kind of sensitivity.
+It’s not the food that needs to be blamed.
+The question I think to ask is, “What is it that my body is missing, or not doing right?
+What support do I need to help break down these foods like oxalates, and evacuate them, rather than let them store in my body?”
+And, causing this horrendous thing that I was experiencing, in my case.

 I was basically diagnosed with SIBO, which stands for Small Intestinal Bacterial Overgrowth.
-It’s a bit nasty bugs, and h.pylori.
+It’s about nasty bugs, and h.pylori.
 And ever since I cleared that, I can eat high oxalate foods again with no problems whatsoever, and I don’t have the symptoms that I had before.

 Let’s talk a little bit about women in peri-menopause and menopause.
 What are a few tips that will help them with symptoms, because a lot of our audience is like 45 and older.
 You’re 45, I’m 51, we’re super intrigued in how we can manage peri-menopause and menopause.
 What do you know?